-- Take “field trips” to local businesses in town including the flower shop, grocery store and post office
+- Take “field trips” to local businesses in town including the flower shop, grocery store, and post office

 - Christmas in July

-- Visit a museum
+- Visit a children’s museum

-- Have a tea party
+- Threw a Little Lending Library party

 Another highlight of our summer was the lemonade stand and bake sale we organized for our favorite children’s hospital, (again, inspired by another fellow blogger and friend who’s kids do a fundraiser each year, InspiredRD) where my son went for a procedure a few years back.
 The kids absolutely loved baking and then selling them to raise money for kids in need.